cammarosano/webserv/README.md

 ### FdManager
 The class **FdManager** ... well, manages file descriptors.
 And also organizes the array used for calling poll().
 So an instance of this class, "table", is seen everywhere in the code.
 It allows us to know what a given file descriptor refers to (a listening socket, a client socket, a file in disk, the output of a CGI script, etc).
 And also allow us to define whether a file descriptor will be polled for reading and/or writing operations.

+### ARequestHandler
+Base class for specific request handlers (like StaticRH and ErrorRH).
+A request handler performs a sequence of actions to respond to a request.
+Ex: assemble the header of the HTTP reponse, open a file in disk, set it up of reading operation when IO is done, close de fd when done, etc.

 -----------------------------
 A quick overview of the loop in main():
 ### The main loop: